esperco/oblivion/README.md

 that in the example above, `view` and `msg` are also available as `_view.view` and `_view.msg`.

-This is all done statically and if your html code contains syntax an error, `oblivion` will indicate its exact position in the source file.
+This is all done statically and if your html code contains a syntax error, `oblivion` will indicate its exact position in the source file.

 Syntax reference
 ----------------